Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 There, the _Elaborator_ can easily evaluate statically that a 32-bits value is assigned to an 8-bits one.
-Types are "consistent" according to their respective clusters but assigning 8 bits with 32 bits leads to loss of information.
+Types are "consistent" according to their respective clusters but assigning 8 bits with 32 bits leads to a loss of information.
 Most programming languages will assign `some_variable` with the 8 lower bits of `K`, i.e. `0xde` in this case.
 But this might be an error of the coder.
 The _Elaborator_ cannot state about this.
 In __Typee__, this will raise a warning report rather than an error one.

-##### Consistency with not-built-in types
+##### b.
+Consistency with not-built-in types

 Not built-in types are types that are declared in the source code that is elaborated.
 For instance, an instance of a class is of the type of this class.
 This is not a built-in type.
 Furthermore, in OOP classes inherits from classes.
-This mechanisme of inheritance creates cosistency between those classes that belong to a same inheritance chain.
+This mechanisme of inheritance creates consistency between those classes that belong to a same inheritance chain.

 Here is an example.